-Most dependency types in Figure 1-a are literally comprehensible.
-Note that wasAttributedTo indicates that Entity was owned, processed, influenced by A-gent while wasAttributedWith indicates that Activity was controlled or influenced by Agent.
-The name of each dependency in Figure 1-a has an abbreviation in brackets, such as used with its abbreviation 'u'.
-Each dependency can be denoted as R(n,m), where R denotes its short name such as 'u' or 'g', n the effect element, and m the cause element.
+Most dependency types in Fig. 1a are literally comprehensible.
+Note that wasAttributedTo indicates that Entity was owned, processed, influenced by Agent while wasAttributed-With indicates that Activity was controlled or influenced by Agent.
+The name of each dependency in Fig. 1a has an abbreviation in brackets, such as used with its abbreviation u'.
+Each dependency can be denoted as R(n,m), where R denotes its short name such as used or u', u the effect element, and u the cause element.

-Figure 1-b shows a provenance graph with nodes and edges instantiated from elements and relationships in Figure 1-a.
-For example, the edge u(p2, a2)denotes that an activity p2 used an entity a2.
+Fig. 1b shows a provenance graph with nodes and edges instantiated from elements and relationships in Fig. 1a.
+For example, the edge u(p2,a2) denotes that an activity p2 used an entity a2.

 Besides causality semantics denoted by individual edges, some application specific semantics could also be inferred from some paths in a provenance graph.
-For example, a path $u(p2, a2) \cdot g(a2, p1) \cdot u(p1, a1)$ indicates that the behavior of the activity p2 might be influenced by the entity a1.
-Note that neither OPM nor PROV-DM guarantee that every path in a provenance graph is semantically meaningful [7], [25].
+For example, a path $u(p2,a2)\cdot g(a2,p1)\cdot u(p1,a1)$ indicates that the behavior of the activity p2 might be influenced by the entity a1.
+Note that neither OPM nor PROV-DM guarantees that every path in a provenance graph is semantically meaningful [7], [25].
 However, some paths do reveal provenance semantics that could be used in specifying provenance-aware access control policies.
-We will discuss how to capture the meaningful paths in section 5.
+We will discuss how to identify and specify the meaningful paths in Section 5.